marta-krzyk-dev/JavaScriptOOP/README.md

 # JS and OOP - a fling or a thing? :heart:
 # JavaScript :watermelon: and Object-oriented programming :frog:
 When I think of JavaScript and its applications, OOP is not the first thing that comes into my mind.
-JavaScript does not impose an object-oriented paradigm on its own, it's flexible so you can apply the paragidm when you see fit.
+JavaScript does not impose an object-oriented paradigm on its own, however, it's flexible so you can apply the paragidm when you see fit.
-As the language broadens its usage outside of web development, an example being Node JS, more OOP features started appearing in new standards.
-The emerging of TypeScript is also an indicator of this.
+As the language has broadened its usage outside of web development, an example being popular Node JS, more OOP features/sugar syntax started appearing in the new JS standards.
+Another indicator of this is the emerging of TypeScript, a superset of JS prepared by Microsoft.

-In this short overview I'm going to answer the question: How and when to use OOP in JavaScript?
+In this short overview I'm going to answer the question: How, why and when to use OOP in JavaScript?

 ## What? :open_mouth:
 Quick brush-up.